50054-cdpa/notes/sign_analysis_lattice.md

 Then $A \rightarrow L$ is a complete lattice.

 Note that the term "function" used in this definition refers a math function.
-We could interpret it as a hash table or a Scala `Map[A,L]` object where elements of $A$ are keys and elements of $L$ are the values associated with the keys.
+We could interpret it as a hash table or a Haskell `Data.Map.Map a l` object where elements of $a$ are keys and elements of $l$ are the values associated with the keys.

 Map lattice offers a compact alternative to lattices for sign analysis of variables in program like `PA3` when there are many variables.